Health Benefits of Exercise to Quality of Life

 However, by being able to raise our mood directly with exercise, this means that we need never let our stressful lifestyle compel us to pile on the pounds with binge eating.

-The fact that we will also draw the attention and praise of others who recognise our new physique and compliment us on it is also a major boost to the self-esteem.
+The fact that we will also draw the attention and praise of others who recognize our new physique and compliment us on it is also a major boost to the self-esteem.

 The metabolism is the process whereby calories are turned into energy for the remainder of the body and so the more we work out, the faster our metabolism works at.
 The less active we are conversely, the slower our metabolism works at.